Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ambassadors from the 27 EU member states are discussing the 12th package of sanctions against Moscow.
 Earlier, the US Treasury Department imposed sanctions on 14 Russian companies and three ships.

-According to the ministry, VNIIR Transstroy, VNIIR Promelektro, VNIIR Gidroelektroavtomatika, as well as the Liberian-registered shipping company Progress, have been added to the sanctions list.
+According to the ministry, VNIIR Transstroy, VNIIR Promelektro, VNIIR Gidroelektroavtomatika, as well as the Liberian-registered shipping company Progress, were added to the sanctions list.

 Washington's measures also affect the Russian tankers Kazan, Ligovsky Prospekt and NS Century.